wazuh/wazuh-documentation/source/user-manual/kibana-app/troubleshooting.rst

 Wazuh Kibana plugin page goes blank
 -----------------------------------

 Sometimes, after an upgrade, the Wazuh Kibana plugin page goes blank.
-The is due to some issues with the cache memory of the browser.
+This is due to some issues with the cache memory of the browser.

 .. thumbnail:: ../../images/kibana-app/troubleshooting/page_goes_blank.png
     :title: Page goes blank